wbsg-uni-mannheim/PyDI/PyDI/README.md

 -   4 metadata-based conflict resolution functions.
 -   Evaluation of data fusion results against ground truth
 -   Reports about the fusion process

+**[IO](#)**: PyDI provides methods for reading standard data formats such as JSON, XML, and CSV into pandas DataFrames.
+All read methods can optionally add provenance metadata to the dataframes which is represented using the pandas property `DataFrame.attrs`.

 ## Contact